Razyapoo/KGBClusteringDocumentation/user_documentation.md

     <em>Figure 10.
 The visual representation of the zooming out feature.</em>
 </p>

 The process of zooming in is similar to zooming out.
 By repeatedly clicking the “+” button, we can gradually return to the initial state from which we started.
-This can be seen in Figure 13.
-Local grouping of clusters works in a similar way.
-Map-style zooming can be enabled by selecting the local or global grouping of clusters in combination with the "Zoom In / Zoom Out" option.
+Local grouping of clusters works in a similar way, but only on selected nodes.

+To enable the map-style zooming, which is used on maps and combines the change in magnification scale with the alternation of the level of detail displayed, we should select the Local or Global grouping of clusters (some of them, or both is possible) together with the "Zoom In / Zoom Out" option.

 <h3>Group compact mode</h3>